saurabh25bai11436/Face-and-Hand-Detection-System/README.md

 ## Overview

 This project provides an intelligent, utility-based computer vision agent designed to track and map facial and hand landmarks in real-time.
 Developed as a robust implementation of modern AI frameworks, it bridges the gap between high-level vision models (MediaPipe) and real-time processing paradigms (OpenCV) to demonstrate spatial reasoning and human-computer interaction.

+## Core AI Concepts

+This system is architected to explicitly demonstrate the foundational theories of Artificial Intelligence and Computer Vision:

+- **Knowledge Representation: Facial and hand topologies are not merely pixels; they are modeled as structured landmark maps (meshes) representing fixed geometric relationships of the human anatomy.

+- **Intelligent Perception: The AI operates as a perceiving agent, utilizing deep learning-based holistic models to perform real-time constraint satisfaction, ensuring that detected landmarks align with anatomical constraints even under motion.

 ## Features

 - **Holistic Detection**: Simultaneous detection of face, left hand, and right hand landmarks in real-time